LucasMazza42/Energy-Analytics/README.md

    - Interesting insights:
-        - United kingdom has by far the biggest push in 2020
+        - United Kingdom has by far the biggest push in 2020
-        - All biggest jumps came in 2020 - interesting due to covid-19 happening at the same time.
+        - All the biggest jumps came in 2020 - interesting due to covid-19 happening at the same time.
 3) Smallest jump from year to year in each country:
    <img width="862" alt="Screenshot 2023-06-17 at 10 40 21 AM" src="https://github.com/LucasMazza42/RenewableEnergy/assets/47802441/5da88c45-2b9c-4fd4-813f-1971960581eb">

     - Interesting insights:
-        - United Kingdoms lowest year to year usage of renewables came directly after the highest
+        - United Kingdoms' lowest year to year usage of renewables came directly after the highest

 Look into the amount of energy being provided in each country from year to year by each of the main sources of renewables: Wind, Solar, Geo Biomass, Hydro Generation: